 5. Implement the right technologies

 A whole host of technologies are available to drive banking success.
-With artificial intelligence (AI), banks can better understand customer behavior.
+With artificial intelligence (AI) and machine learning, banks can better understand customer behavior.
 With data analytics, banks can categorize customer behavior.
 APIs can help introduce personalized experiences.
 Ritter states, “Technology such as customer data platform (CDP) software and digital experience platforms (DXPs) are being adopted rapidly in other industries but more slowly by banks,” and this is the crux of the matter: the technologies are out there, but they must be harnessed.
 Vene agrees: “No matter how pretty the front end looks, if the back end does not support the channels, nothing actually changes.
 Coming out with a shiny new app for end customers is not digital innovation.
 Luckily, this is something banks are starting to realize.”